mucavel/brainlink-facedetector/README.md

 You may also see any lint errors in the console.

 A página será recarregada quando você fizer alterações.\
-Você também pode ver erros de lint no consol
+Você também pode ver erros de lint no console.